Thomas Bouldin

-Thomas Tyler Bouldin (1781 – February 11, 1834) was an American lawyer and politician who served as a U.S. Representative from Virginia, serving non-consecutive terms between 1829 and 1834.
+Thomas Tyler Bouldin (1781 – February 11, 1834) was an American lawyer and politician who served as a U.S. representative from Virginia, serving non-consecutive terms between 1829 and 1834.

 He was the brother of James Wood Bouldin, who succeeded him in Congress following his death.

 Biography

-Born near Charlotte Court House, Virginia, Bouldin attended the country schools, then studied law.
+Born near Charlotte Court House, Virginia, Thomas Bouldin attended the country schools, then studied law.

+Early career

 He was admitted to the bar, December 6, 1802, and began to practice at Charlotte Court House, Virginia.
 He was appointed judge of the circuit court.

 He supported himself and his family through his slave plantation, "Golden Hills," near Drakes Branch, Virginia, where he held 30 slaves at the time of his death.

+Congress

 Bouldin was elected as a Jacksonian to the Twenty-first and Twenty-second Congresses (March 4, 1829 – March 3, 1833).
 He was an unsuccessful candidate for reelection to the Twenty-third Congress.

 Bouldin was subsequently elected to the Twenty-third Congress to fill the vacancy caused by the death of John Randolph.
-He served from August 26, 1833, until his sudden death in Washington, D.C., February 11, 1834, while addressing the House of Representatives.
+He served from August 26, 1833, until his sudden death in Washington, D.C.

+Death and burial

+He died on February 11, 1834, while addressing the House of Representatives.
 He was delivering a eulogy for his predecessor, John Randolph.
 His final words were recorded as being: "But I cannot tell the reasons why his death was not announced, without telling what I told a friend I should say, in case..."

+He was interred in a private cemetery on his slave plantation.
 He was succeeded in Congress by his brother James Bouldin.

-He was interred in a private cemetery on his slave plantation.